Please note that the divisional instructions are being revised. Please check back monthly.

 Division RF Coronavirus Protocol (Updated October 11, 2021)

 Generally, the following Court events are being scheduled in-person:

 - Calendar Call

-The following Court events are being scheduled via Zoom:
+The following Court events are generally being scheduled via Zoom:

 - UMC hearings (10 min or less)

-- Bench trials, special set, and non-evidentiary hearings 30 minutes or less
+- Special set, and non-evidentiary hearings 30 minutes or less

 Zoom Meeting Information